 Another neat space saver, corner toilets are ideal for a cloakroom suite or smaller bathrooms, although they are more difficult to install.
 Corner toilets are compact and can squeeze into the smallest of spaces.

 The cistern and toilet pan fit together neatly in the corner of the room, making great use of space.
 Compact corner toilets can be bought in a style to fit in with the rest of the room.

-Take the Harbour Identity corner toilet for example; this simple minimalistic toilet offers a sleek design whilst not losing any practical function, despite its shape.
+Take the Harbour Alchemy corner toilet for example; this simple minimalistic toilet offers a sleek design whilst not losing any practical function, despite its shape.